EdOverflow/security-policy-specification-standard/README.md

 This document proposes a way of standardising the structure, language, and grammar used in security policies.
 The goal is to reduce ambiguity and confusion that stems from poorly-worded security policies.
 Organisations and individuals can refer back to this document if their security policy uses definitions found in this document.

+Please note, this is the informal specification; the Internet draft is located here: https://datatracker.ietf.org/doc/draft-foudil-spss/.

 In this document, the key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in [[RFC2119]](https://tools.ietf.org/html/rfc2119).

 ## Table of contents